Advisors & Consultants

 Professor of Computer Science and Engineering, School of Engineering

 Reda Ammar is Professor of Computer Science and Engineering at the University of Connecticut.
 He received his B.Sc in Electrical Engineering from Cairo University in 1973, B.Sc. in Mathematics from Ain Shams University in 1975, M.Sc.
 (1981) and PhD (1983) in Computer Science from University of Connecticut.
 Ammar joined UConn as a faculty member in 1985.
 During his tenure at UConn, he has served as the Department Head for 16 years (1998-2014), and currently the director of global engineering programs and the liaison for the Middle East and North Africa partnerships.

-Emeritus Board of Trustees Distinguished Professor of Educational Psychology
+Emeritus Board of Trustees Distinguished Professor of Educational Psychology, Neag School of Education

 A leader in learning and cognitive processing, among Brown’s most notable accomplishments includes his work as one of the creators of the web-based GlobalEd2 (GE2) simulation program, which since 1998 has led to significant improvements in writing abilities, critical and scientific thinking, leadership, and problem solving among the more than 13,000 middle-schoolers from 14 states who have taken part in this interdisciplinary social studies game.